-We thank C. Andres, P. Barry, C. Cocuzza, J. Owens, T. Rogers and F. Ringer for helpful discussions, and W. Vogelsang for providing the code for the calculation of the jet observables.
-This work was supported by the US Department of Energy (DOE) contract No. DE-AC05-06OR23177, under which Jefferson Science Associates, LLC operates Jefferson Lab.
-The work of N.S. was supported by the DOE, Office of Science, Office of Nuclear Physics in the Early Career Program.
+We thank C. Andres, P. Barry, C. Cocuzza, J. Collins, J. Owens, T. Rogers and F. Ringer for helpful comments and discussions, and W. Vogelsang for providing the code for the calculation of the jet observables.
+This work was supported by the U.S. Department of Energy (DOE) Contract No. DE-AC05-06OR23177, under which Jefferson Science Associates, LLC operates Jefferson Lab.
+The work of N. S. was supported by the DOE, Office of Science, Office of Nuclear Physics in the Early Career Program.
+The work of Y. Z. is also supported by the Guangdong Major Project of Basic and Applied Basic Research No. 2020B0301030008, the National Natural Science Foundation of China under Grants No. 12022512, No. 12035007.
+The majority of Y. Z.'s work was done while he was a graduate student at William & Mary and Jefferson Lab.